 COVID-19 Admission FAQs

-Will applying test score optional put me at a disadvantage in comparison to other students?
+Will applying without test scores put me at a disadvantage in comparison to other students?

 Rollins will continue to practice holistic admission review, understanding that COVID-19 has presented extraordinary circumstances for standardized testing and grading.
-We have been a Test Optional School for over 10 years and that is a viable option for students wishing to apply for fall 2021 who were not able to sit for the SAT or ACT.
-For more information, visit our Test Score Waived page.
+We have been a Test Optional School for over 12 years and that is a viable option for students wishing to apply for fall 2023 who were not able to sit for the SAT or ACT.
+For more information, visit our Test Optional Admission page.

 Will I still qualify for merit scholarships if I haven't been able to take the SAT or ACT test and applied test optional?

-Students who apply test optional may qualify for merit scholarships ranging from $10,000 to full tuition, room and board and also may qualify for need-based aid as determined by the FAFSA.
+Students who apply without test scores may qualify for merit scholarships ranging from $15,000 to full tuition, room and board and also may qualify for need-based aid as determined by the FAFSA.
 To be considered for the Alfond Scholarship, our full tuition, room and board award, students must apply by the November 15 Priority Scholarship deadline.

 How can I make my application stand out if most of my in-person activities and clubs were canceled?

 Rollins will take a holistic view of your application, which will include a review of your grades, rigor of curriculum, extracurricular activities, and test scores if you choose to submit them.
-We understand that many extracurricular activities may look different this year and your access to virtual activities could be limited.
+We understand that many extracurricular activities may look different the past few years and your access to virtual activities could be limited.

 If you have the means to do so, we encourage you to take advantage of virtual options or highlight other activities you might be participating in, such as learning a new skill or community service.
 You may also use the resume portion of the application to explain any challenging circumstances or any additional contextual information that may be helpful in our review.

-My summer test dates were canceled and now I am worried about not testing high enough to be considered for the Alfond Scholarship by November 15.
+I was only recently able to sit for a test or I am scheduled to take a test later this year, and now I am worried about not testing high enough to be considered for the Alfond Scholarship by November 15.
 What do you recommend?

 We recommend that you apply by November 15 if you would like to be considered for the Alfond Scholarship, as that is the deadline for consideration.
 We allow you to self-report your test score on your application, so if you take an October test and receive your results, please email your admission counselor directly to share your score in order to be considered before November 15.
 You may also upload new test scores not indicated on your application via your Rollins Application portal, and we will automatically review your application with this new information.